Florida Democrats just got the boost they’ve been looking for

 As US citizens, Puerto Ricans are eligible to vote in Florida if they establish residency, but many Puerto Ricans in the state still don’t have permanent addresses, and people whose lives were upended by the hurricane may have other priorities besides voting, one voter registration activist told Mother Jones.
 The governor’s announcement comes in the midst of a big push among activists to register Latino voters in the state.

-In addition to Rosselló’s endorsement, Florida Democrats got another big boost on Monday: Former President Barack Obama also announced his support for Gillum and Nelson.
+In addition to Rosselló’s endorsement, Florida Democrats got another big boost Monday: Former President Barack Obama also announced his support of Gillum and Nelson.